 - Coconut oil and grated coconut give the parippu curry the authentic Kerala flavors.
 They can’t be replaced or substituted.
 If you can’t find grated coconut, use any form of fresh coconut meat.
 (You’re going to blend it anyway.)

-- Whole spices: Similar to Mangalore fish curry, this dal curry uses both whole spices and ground spices.
+- Whole spices: Similar to Mangalore fish curry and varutha kozhi curry, this dal curry uses both whole spices and ground spices.
 Mustard seeds, cumin seeds and dry red chillies are required for tempering (tadka).

 - Ground spices: chilli powder, turmeric and asafoetida.